tiffhuddleston/angry-anteater/README.md

 ![screen shot 2020-01-29 at 8 13 51 pm](https://media.git.generalassemb.ly/user/23697/files/e2deb400-42d3-11ea-9b6d-a4d951e7b793)

-### What things have you already tried to solve the problem?

 ![screenshot 2020-01-29 20 15 08](https://media.git.generalassemb.ly/user/23697/files/1588ac80-42d4-11ea-9209-1536355fa1f6)

 Rick and Morty Search allows you to search for your favorite characters or learn more about new ones.
 Enter the character name to search for him/her/them/it or select one of the random iterations of the man characters that appear on the homepage.